On this page:

 The best way to learn about science is to do science.
 Scientific knowledge is gained through research.
-Before papers are published and textbooks written, studies need to be designed, data needs to collected, and results need to be analyzed and interpreted.
-These activities, the backbone of science, are not always well conveyed in a classroom setting.
+Before papers are published and textbooks are written, studies need to be designed, data needs to collected, and results need to be analyzed and interpreted.
+These activities, the backbone of science, are best learned through hands-on learning in a lab.
 Science is best understood when you know how science is conducted.

 Once you get involved in undergraduate research or an experiential learning opportunity such as an internship, register as a CoSM UREL participant.